Why get Root Canal Therapy?

 Root canal therapy is a form of treatment that may be needed if a tooth has hidden decay under a filling, a cavity left untreated because it initially causes no pain, a fracture, or breakage.

-Cavities are tiny holes in enamel which, if not treated right away continue to expand into larger holes.
+Cavities are tiny holes in the enamel that, if not treated right away continue to expand into larger holes.
 Where there is a hole, there is an opening for bacteria to invade the inner parts of the tooth, where tissues are softer and infection can more easily progress.
-Once infection has reached the pulp at the center of the tooth, intense pain is likely to occur – either acute pain and a swollen face, or intermittent toothaches.
+Once the infection has reached the pulp at the center of the tooth, intense pain is likely to occur – either acute pain and a swollen face or intermittent toothaches.

 Root canal therapy takes place in three steps:

-At Dr. Procopio, Dr. Wolter & Associates, we are committed to providing each patient with gentle, personalized treatment.
+At Procopio Towle Dental Office, we are committed to providing each patient with gentle, personalized treatment.
 Contact our office in Walnut Creek to schedule your visit.